Course offerings reflect the 2023-2024. One unit of credit equals four semester hours.

 This course is an overview of the relationship among the skeletal system, muscular system and joint actions along with positional and movement analysis of the body and its link segments in exercise and sport.
 Fall Term.

 This course provides students with a theoretical understanding and practical application in the study of sports ethics and the law.
 Students will be challenged to think about sport law concepts and apply them to the practical world of sport management.
-Fall Term, January Term.
+January Term, Spring Term.

 Students have an opportunity to integrate career-related experience into their education by participating in planned and supervised work, complementing what is learned in the classroom.
 Internship sites can be either on or off campus.
-For credit, Grading option P/NP.
-Fall Term, Spring Term, Summer Term.
+For credit.
+Grading option: P/NP.

 .25, .50 or 1.00 credit